Mike Tirico: NBC Sports (2016–present)

-On May 9, 2016, after a leak the prior month, it was officially announced that Mike Tirico would join NBC Sports effective July 1, 2016.
-Tirico signed off for the last time on ESPN on June 30, 2016, during the conclusion of that day's coverage of the UEFA Euro 2016 soccer tournament.
+On May 9, 2016, after a leak the prior month, it was officially announced that Tirico would join NBC Sports effective July 1.
+He signed off for the last time on ESPN on June 30 during the conclusion of that day's coverage of the UEFA Euro 2016 soccer tournament.
 Tirico's first on-air appearance on an NBC property came during the 2016 Open Championship on NBC's Golf Channel, calling play-by-play for the first three hours of first and second round coverage.
-Tirico moved to the studio host role in the afternoons on both Thursday and Friday, and he hosted all on the coverage on NBC proper over the weekend.
+He moved to the studio host role in the afternoons on both Thursday and Friday, and Tirico hosted all on the coverage on NBC proper over the weekend.

 Tirico served as a studio host and contributor for NBC's broadcasts of the 2016 Summer Olympics from Rio de Janeiro in August.
 Richard Deitsch of Sports Illustrated suggested that Tirico could potentially succeed Bob Costas as the primetime host of NBC's Olympics coverage.
 NBC Sports chairman Mark Lazarus explained following the 2014 Winter Olympics that the division had begun to "think about what life after Bob might be, whether post-Rio, post-Pyeongchang, post-Tokyo, whenever he does not want to do it anymore."
 Deitsch also felt that Tirico's experience in radio could allow him to contribute to the NBC Sports Radio network.

 Sports Business Journal initially reported that Tirico would serve as NBC's lead play-by-play announcer for Thursday Night Football (which was expanding to NBC during the upcoming season), and was likely to be a future successor to Al Michaels.
 The NFL later stated that its contract with NBC required that the network use its lead play-by-play commentator for all primetime broadcasts nationally over-the-air.
 In the meantime, Tirico called the two preseason games allocated to NBC, hosted Football Night in America on-site and was placed on play-by-play for NBC's first three Notre Dame college football games to fill in for Dan Hicks, due to Hicks' conflicts with his lead play-by-play role on NBC's golf coverage, including the 2016 Ryder Cup.
 Tirico would join Hicks to host Sunday coverage of the event.